lastbroadcast/Papers3-to-Zotero_collections/README.md

 -Make sure the paths to 'title_dict.txt' and 'DOI_dict.txt' (the output files from the previous script) are correct.

+-Make sure the path to the Zotero database ('zotero.sqlite') is correct.

 -Make sure Zotero is closed.

 -Run script.